erentorlak/card_Detect_Warp_OpenCV/README.md

 # OpenCV Quadrilateral Detection and Perspective Transformation

-This project is a computer vision application using OpenCV to detect cards (Quadrilaterals), in a real-time video stream from a webcam.
+This project is a computer vision application using OpenCV to detect cards (Quadrilaterals) and getting birds-eye view, in a real-time video stream from a webcam.

 ## Features